Yesün Temür (Yuan dynasty): Administration

+Imperial edict (jarlig) of Yesün Temür, Year of the Dragon (1328 CE), written in Middle Mongolian in the ʼPhags-pa script.

 Yesün Temür Khan denounced the extravagance of the court in buying costly precious stones, imported by foreign merchants, and sold for ten times their value, while the poor were starving.
 In 1326, Ozbeg Khan of the Golden Horde sent cheetahs to Yesün Temür Khan who responded with grants of gold, silver, cash, and silks.

 During his reign Yesün Temür Khan divided the empire into eighteen departments controlled by a board called "the Lords of the Provinces"; it had formerly been divided into twelve units.
 Reports were presented on the condition of the Yuan provinces were full of complaints about the Lamas who, armed with their golden seals, rode about the province making exaction and treating the people in a shameful way.
 They put up at private houses, drove out their masters, debauched their wives, and did pretty much as they wished.
 The fear of offending the Mongols and the Lamas prevented the Khan from doing anything effectual at first.
 Finally, he forbade the Lamas from entering China.
 Besides Buddhism, Yesün Temür Khan neglected the ancient worship of the sky of the Mongols.

 Yesün Temür left the empire's governance to his Muslim aide Dawlat Shah and Khatun Babukhan when he suddenly died in Shangdu on August 15, 1328.
 His son Ragibagh was installed by Dawlat Shah, but he was defeated by his rival Tugh Temür three months later during the War of the Two Capitals.